Type of Diabetes and Things you should know

 Different type of Diabetes

-Now, let us discuss the type of Diabetes.
+Now, we are going to discuss the type of Diabetes.
 There are several different types of diabetes.
-Some are – Type 1, Type 2, Gestational diabetes (occurs during pregnancy), Juvenile diabetes, Diabetes Insipidus, etc.
+Some are: – Type 1, Type 2, Gestational diabetes (occurs during pregnancy), Juvenile diabetes, Diabetes Insipidus, etc.

 Type 1 diabetes